Buildings and architecture of Brighton and Hove: Structural and decorative features

 Butterfly roofs, rustication, cast iron balconies and prominent mouldings—all shown here at 1 Dorset Gardens—are common features in Brighton and Hove.

-Many of the city's old buildings have "butterfly roofs"—double-pitched, with a central depression between the slopes.
+Many of the city's old buildings have butterfly roofs—double-pitched, with a central depression between the slopes.
 The oldest roofs tended to be laid with handmade clay tiles; slate tiles and mass-produced clay tiles were popular later.
-Elaborately decorated gables characterise the roofs of many houses and villas of the Victorian and Edwardian eras, especially in suburban areas.
-These are usually steep and triangular: curved and shaped gables are uncommon in the area.
-Stucco, plaster, weatherboarding and woodwork were often used to decorate the face of the gable.
+Elaborately decorated gables characterise the roofs of many houses and villas of the Victorian and Edwardian eras, especially in suburban areas; curved and shaped gables are uncommon.

 Buildings decorated with yellow faience include 4 King's Gardens, Hove.

 This gable at the former Belgrave Hotel on Brighton seafront has ornate mouldings.

-Bow or bay windows were the "chief architectural feature" of Brighton's early houses.
-Vertical sliding timber-framed sash windows with glazing bars were usually inserted into these, although casements were sometimes used—typically on the oldest or most modest buildings.
-Casements would sometimes be given glazing bars as well.
-Such bars were usually slim and had mouldings in various patterns.
-The combination of partly recessed sashes and bow windows is characteristic of Brighton's Regency-era residential developments.
-The Queen Anne Revival-style housing popular in Hove in the late 19th century had its own window pattern: two-part sashes with many panes on the upper section, separated by wider glazing bars than those used in earlier years.
-Casement windows were popular on interwar Tudor Revival houses, as at Woodland Drive (a conservation area) in West Blatchington; and steel-framed Crittall windows are found in interwar Modernist buildings such as Embassy Court and the Moderne-style mansion flats at 4 Grand Avenue, Hove.
+Bow or bay windows were common on Brighton's early houses.
+Vertical sliding timber-framed sash windows with glazing bars were usually inserted into these, although casements were infrequently used.
+Casements were sometimes given glazing bars, which were usually slim and had mouldings in various patterns.
+The combination of partly recessed sashes and bow windows is characteristic of the Regency era.
+The Queen Anne Revival-style housing popular in Hove in the late 19th century had its own pattern of two-part sash windows with many panes on the upper section, separated by wider glazing bars.
+Casement windows were popular on interwar Tudor Revival houses, as at Woodland Drive in West Blatchington and steel-framed Crittall windows are found in interwar Modernist buildings such as Embassy Court and the Moderne-style mansion flats at 4 Grand Avenue.

 Elaborate doorcases and porticos with Classical-style details are seen on many 19th-century houses, especially those built in the Regency era.
 A typical form consisted of two columns with decorative mouldings, an entablature and a straight roof, all stuccoed, supporting a cast-iron balcony.
 Suburban villas often feature brick and timber porches with gabled tiled roofs.
 In central areas, many old houses have been converted into shops and have lost their original doorways in favour of glazed shopfronts.